 Prevention: Many people do not seek out healthcare or treatment if they are not insured.
 Why?
 Simply because the cost of visiting a doctor for any reason is expensive, which means your condition, whether it be injury or illness, will most likely worsen.
 In the long run, having healthcare coverage is an investment in your present and future health.
 It is far less expensive to make routine trips to the doctor and dentist than to potentially pay for expensive surgeries or treatments later.

 Out-of-Pocket Cost: One of the best reasons to have insurance is because it will ultimately save you money.
-Instead of paying fifty or more dollars for a routine doctor’s visit, you may only have to pay around ten bucks.
+Instead of paying $50 or more for a routine doctor's visit, you may only have to pay around $10.
 Any major medical procedures you may have to undergo will cost you significantly less if you are covered.
 Without insurance, you would have to pay those medical bills out of your own pocket, draining what savings you may have and potentially racking up debt.
 While you may not need all of the health coverage you are paying for, it will certainly be cheaper than any potential medical treatment or visit you have to make.

 Peace of Mind: Another great thing insurance provides you with is a certain amount of peace.
 You will not have to worry about what will happen if you are injured or how you will pay your medical bills if you become sick.
 Insurance is not a reason to take extreme risks or tempt fate, but you can go about your day knowing you are covered in the event of an accident.

-As you prepare to leave your parents’ insurance plan, you need to do your research and find a plan that will keep you covered until you find a job that offers you health insurance.
-Finding health insurance after the age of 26, while sometimes overwhelming, is not that difficult if you take your time and find the best solution for you.
+As you prepare to leave your parents' insurance plan, you need to do your research and find a plan that will keep you covered until you find a job that offers you health insurance.
+Finding health insurance after age 26, while sometimes overwhelming, is not that difficult if you take your time and find the best solution for you.
 For many young adults, the right solution can be a short-term medical insurance plan.
 You are most likely in a transitional period in your life, a short-term medical insurance plan can provide the right amount of coverage for someone who is 26 or older.
 Some of the benefits of short-term medical insurance include: